 Although resistance in human infections is mainly caused by human antibiotic (mis)use, for a significant number of bacteria, farmed animal use is the principal cause of resistance.
 The UK government says: “As in humans, the sub-optimal use of antimicrobials in agriculture and veterinary practice contributes to the rise and spread of AMR [antimicrobial resistance] all over the world”.

 According to the Alliance to Save our Antibiotics, the overall weight of scientific research has led to a consensus that:

 - for some bacterial infections, such as Campylobacter and Salmonella, farm antibiotic use is the principal cause of resistance in human infections.

-- for other infections, like coliand enterococcal infections, farm antibiotic use contributes, or has contributed, significantly to the human resistance problem.
+- for other infections, like E. coli and enterococcal infections, farm antibiotic use contributes, or has contributed, significantly to the human resistance problem.

-- the emergence of resistance to critically important antibiotics, in particular of ESBL [extended spectrum beta lactamase resistance which renders bacteria resistant to modern cephalosporins] resistance in coliand Salmonella, is a major development which has occurred in recent years and has been driven by inappropriate use of these antibiotics in both human and veterinary medicine.
+- the emergence of resistance to critically important antibiotics, in particular of ESBL [extended spectrum beta-lactamase resistance which renders bacteria resistant to modern cephalosporins] resistance in E. coli and Salmonella, is a major development that has occurred in recent years and has been driven by inappropriate use of these antibiotics in both human and veterinary medicine.

 - livestock-associated strains of MRSA- [methicillin-resistant Staphylococcus aureus] infecting humans are also a developing problem, which results from the high use of certain antibiotics in farmed animals.